 The systematic failures could be symptoms of ineffective or lack of root cause analysis efforts to prevent recurrence.
 For evolving technologies, they could also reflect a lack of knowledge of highly complicated degradation mechanisms due to ineffective feedback of operating experience.
-Examples of systematic failures include, c.f.
-Moieni $(1981)^{[3-16]}$:
+Examples of systematic failures include (e.g., Moieni and Apostolakis, 1981^[3-16]):